ThomasBallardCI/M2-Skate-Selection-Quiz/README.md

 * To be able to take the questionaire again if users Inline Skate needs change

+## Features

+### Existing Features

+- __Name Input Field__

+  - The name input field allows the user to input their name for to be used on the results page for a personalised feel to the recommendations.
+Utilising a grey accent colour and highlighting white when selected alows the user to know they have selected the input field and to type their name in.

+- __Landing/Welcome Page__

+  - The Welcome page is there to show the user the title of the questionaire, How many questions they will be answering, What the questionaire is for and how to begin.

+- __Question pages__

+  - The Question pages are designed to allow the user to clearly see the question being asked at the top along with clear large buttons to be selected for the users response, When user hovers over or selects the buttons they highlight white to clearly show the user what thier selection will be and then logs the response.

+- __Results Page__

+  - The Results page have a clear large title of the skate being recommended to the user based on the users selection to the three previous questions.
+On this page is a personalised description of the skates utilising the user name they input into the name field as well as a clear image of the skate in question.

+### Future Features

+- __Email Form and Emailing of Results__

+  - Given more time or as an update to the Questionaire I feel taking the users email address on submission and using it alongside a service like EmailJS to send the user the skate recommendation they recieve on the results tab would be a welcome addition.

+- __Back Buttons__

+  - The addition of a back button on the questions although I feel is not "needed" would make for a good feature if the questionaire was extended to more detailed questions to allow the user to change responses before generating a result.

 ## Design

+### Initial Concept/Inspiration

 The design was created as desktop first with a mindset for ease of conversion to mobile and tablet devices.